 Although the turnaround process is conceptually straightforward, management teams can often find the practical implementation difficult, thus making it less likely to succeed.
 This may be due to competing priorities with the need to continue running the business day to day, a lack of experience in turnaround situations or a shortage of certain skills and capabilities.

-Download our guide for more information and see how we have provided a practical hands on solution to management teams through four examples.
+We have initially produced a guide for the manufacturing sector that provides a practical hands on solution to management teams with four case study examples.

 Supporting businesses in their search for a new phase